Joshua Norfolk

 Professional Summary

-Now, I am a Data Scientist/Analyst with a strong foundation in Python, machine learning, and statistical analysis.
+Now, I am a Data Scientist with a strong foundation in Python, machine learning, and statistical analysis.
 Leveraging 1+ year of experience in data-driven projects and a B.S. in Physics; excelling in transforming complex ideas into actionable strategies.
 Known for quick learning, effective mentorship, and fostering collaborative team environments.

-As of late spring 2024, I have accumulated several data experiences that have further bolstered my confidence.
+As of late spring 2024, I had accumulated several data experiences that have further bolstered my confidence.
 I worked on an extremely challenging externship with Dataspeak (small tech consulting), where I built a chatbot (like ChatGPT) to answer user questions specifically based on proprietary data, presenting my solution to the CEO.
 I joined a Data Analysis Hackathon, creating/delivering the final presentation and receiving high marks, contributing to a team win.
 I then worked on an externship with Besample (small worldwide survey conduction), where I found features that were most important to classifying a user as a bot through reverse-engineered machine learning model outputs, and informed the Besample team on how to use the technique for themselves.
-Currently, I work with Data Annotation as a freelancer, sharpening my coding skills by conducting reviews of AI (like ChatGPT) outputs, creating science/math-based prompt sets for AI to learn from, and essentially performing a wide variety of tasks contributing to AI development.
+I worked with Data Annotation as a freelancer, sharpening my coding skills by conducting reviews of AI (like ChatGPT) outputs, creating science/math-based prompt sets for AI to learn from, and essentially performing a wide variety of tasks contributing to AI development.

 Personally speaking: for years I have loved rock climbing and hiking.
 I devoted a year, sometime between my college graduation and the start of my data science program, to traveling the United States in my car by myself and climbing in the desert and mountains as much as possible.
 Beyond finding that the world is a beautiful place, I honed my sense of technical and emotional problem-solving in terms of rope systems, trip logistics, and teamwork with strangers.
 If asked when I’ve had to “think on my feet,” certainly there have been instances in professional settings where this was required of me - but nothing comes to mind more sharply than the numerous times that I took the lead to problem-solve myself and my partners out of unexpected and pressing trouble.